papisz/python-practice/xkcd-api.md

                 "description": <description of the comic>,
                 "date": <date of the comic publishment, in form: YY-MM-DD>, "title": <lowercase title of the comic>,
-                "url": <url address of the image>,
+                "url": <url address of the image>
             },
             {
                 "id": <comic id 2>,
                 "description": <description of the comic>,
                 "date": <date of the comic publishment, in form: YY-MM-DD>, "title": <lowercase title of the comic>,
-                "url": <url address of the image>,
+                "url": <url address of the image>
             },
             ...
             {